 Most of the amenities are centralized in the Old Port Royale area.
 This is where you’ll find the main pool area (the Fuentes Del Morro Pool), the resort lobby, the gift shop, the quick-service restaurant, the pool bar, and the restaurant (Sebastian’s).

 Our standard-view room was located in the Aruba section, and it was about a 10-minute walk to Old Port Royale.
 But it was located right near the new Disney’s Riviera Resort and was just a few minutes walk from that Skyliner station.
-It was nice to be so close to another option for food and shopping.
+It was nice to be so close to another option for food and shopping in addition to those available at the Caribbean Beach Resort.

 The room had two queen beds, a bathroom separated by sliding doors, a coffee maker, a refrigerator, a small table with two chairs, an armoire, and two sinks in the bathroom.
 Connecting rooms are available.
 Like the other moderate and value resorts, they are external entry rooms.